zvdy/kubectl-ai/README.md

 1. Download the latest release from the [releases page](https://github.com/GoogleCloudPlatform/kubectl-ai/releases/latest) for your target machine.

-2. Untar the binary, make it executable and move it to a directory included in your $PATH (as shown below).
+2. Untar the release, make the binary executable and move it to a directory in your $PATH (as shown below).

 ```shell
 $ tar -zxvf kubectl-ai_Darwin_arm64.tar.gz